pgroonga/pgroonga.github.io/support/index.md

 # Support

+There are commercial PGroonga technical supports besides support by [community](../community/).

-If you need support for PGroonga besides [community](../community/), please check the companies listed below that provide PGroonga Technical Support (in alphabetical order).
+Here is a list of companies that provide PGroonga technical support (in alphabetical order).

 ## ClearCode Inc.